 Joined the Board: 2014

-Committee: Audit; Nominating and Governance (Chairman); Strategic Planning and Finance; Executive
+Committee: Audit; Nominating and Governance (Chair); Strategic Planning and Finance; Executive

 Previously, he served as executive vice president of finance and planning of AMR and American from 2006 to 2010, and vice chairman and chief financial officer of AT&T Corporation from 2002 to 2005.
 Prior to joining AT&T, he was senior vice president and chief financial officer of AMR from 2000 to 2002 and served in numerous management positions with AMR since 1985.
 He joined American Airlines from international accounting partnership firm Peat Marwick & Company, which is now known as KPMG.

 He earned a master’s degree in business administration from the Cox School of Business at Southern Methodist University and a bachelor’s degree in accounting from Baylor University, where he graduated magna cum laude.
 He has served as a director of General Electric Company since April 2018, and he previously served on the boards of Qualcomm Incorporated (from 2008 to 2019) and EnLink Midstream (from 2019 to 2022).
 He also serves on the executive board of the Cox School of Business at SMU.